Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

-C. 3 fundamental logistic equation derived to acquire the thorough geodesic info per using calculus variations that used to acquire dimensionless number of probabilities to acquire a stable modelling and a high efficiency of geodesic information in any dimensionless geometric space of moduli space properties.
+C. 3 fundamental logistic equation derived to acquire the thorough geodesic info per using calculus variations that used to acquire a dimensionless number of probabilities to acquire a stable modelling and a high efficiency of geodesic information in any dimensionless geometric space of properties in moduli space.

 ●.
 Explanation of components: